 |첫 돌 잔치||Cheot dol janchi||First birthday party|

 *Korean people celebrate the 100th day since the birth of a baby.
-It has been a tradition from ancient generations as there was a time when the babies merely survived hundred days due to poverty and poor medical assistance.
+It has been a tradition since ancient times when babies often did not survive one hundred days due to poverty and poor medical assistance.

-Although Korean lifestyle has improved multiple times better than then, it is celebrated as a way to express gratefulness that the baby is alive and healthy.
+Although Korean lifestyle has improved tremendously since then, it is celebrated as a way to express gratefulness that the baby is alive and healthy.

-Baby-related words are a vast topic, and I am hoping I was able to discuss the parts you are expecting from this article.
+Baby-related words are a vast topic, and I am hoping we were able to discuss the parts you were expecting from this article.

-If there is anything I have failed to cover, please, ask away.
-I would be more than happy to provide information to your inquiries.
-And if you wanna practice your pronunciation, you can use the phrases to talk with kids or babies around you.
+If there is anything I didn’t cover, please ask away.
+I would be more than happy to provide a response to your inquiries.
+And if you want to practice your pronunciation, you can use the phrases to talk with kids or babies around you.

-And don’t forget to share on your facebook, twitter, instagram or send emails to your friends and families.
+And don’t forget to share on your Facebook, Twitter, or Instagram or by email to your friends and family.
 Thank you.